shyamrallapalli/oadb_database_article/1_Article_outline.md

-## Article_outline.md
+# Article_outline.md

-### Introduction
+## Introduction

-### Materials Results

-Crowd sourced genome analysis:
+1. Crowd sourced genome analysis
-	Raw data publicly available
+	* Raw data publicly available
-	Analysis parameters provided in a structed meta data format
+	* Analysis metadata provided
+	* Open science data sharing

+2. Ash dieback and the OADB

+3. Frameworks for crowd sourcing

+## Results and Discussion

 Two major sections
 1) Github data organization and pointers for future project developers
 2) Ash die back data description

+### Database structure
 Section 1 points:

-		Describe folder structure:
+1. Describe folder structure
-		Organism -> strain -> subfolders
+ 	* Organism -> strain -> subfolders

-		assemblies
-		annotations
-		blasts
-		raw data - reads
-		read quality assesments
+	* assemblies, annotations, 	blasts, raw data - reads, read quality assesments

-		about
+2. Metadata and templates provided
-		.README files
+	* .README files
-		.info files
+	* .info files
-		other metadata files
+	* other metadata files

-		Benefits similar folder structure for other projects intended on github
+ + Benefits similar folder structure for other projects intended on github Specificities of Sepecies in question would have to taken in to account.

-		Advantages of the github
++ Advantages of the github
 		all activity is documented and
 		contributions can be acknowledged better and problem tracking could be easier, with transparent anlysis.
-		With the analysis strcture and guidance available these could be tremenedouls help to setup future genome analysis of quick crowd sourcing and anlysis pipelines could setup with minimal implementation times.
++ With the analysis strcture and guidance available these could be tremenedouls help to setup future genome analysis of quick crowd sourcing and anlysis pipelines could setup with minimal implementation times.

+### Description of data
 Section 2 points:
-		Description of data presented in the current data base Take few points from 1year report and any further ideas

 Explanation of data sets:

-			genomes available
+1. genomes available

-			transcriptomes available
+2. transcriptomes available

-			annotations available
+3. annotations available

-		Specificities of Sepecies in question would have to taken in to account.
+Description of data presented in the current data base

+Take few points from 1year report and any further ideas

-### Summary
+## Summary